timothyrubin/python_gclda/README.md

 Rubin, Timothy N., Koyejo, Oluwasanmi, Jones, Michael N., Yarkoni, Tal, (Submitted).
 Generalized Correspondence-LDA Models (GC-LDA) for Identifying Functional Regions in the Brain.

-To reference any of the datasets contained in this repository, or the Neurosynth dataset in general, please cite the following:
+To reference any of the datasets contained in this repository or Neurosynth:

 Yarkoni, Tal, Russell A. Poldrack, Thomas E. Nichols, David C. Van Essen, and Tor D. Wager.
 "Large-scale automated synthesis of human functional neuroimaging data."
 Nature methods 8, no. 8 (2011): 665-670.

-For additional details about the dataset please visit [neurosynth.org](http://neurosynth.org/)
+For additional details about Neurosynth please visit [neurosynth.org](http://neurosynth.org/)